emilyferguson989/FishSense_237D_SP21/Depth Filtering + Edge Detection/README.md

 (12, 21)

 Then (2, 3) and (4, 5) would be along the edge for the head, and (10, 20) and (12, 21) would be along the edge for the tail.

+### Reading from .bag file instead of local depth .csv files:
+read_from_bag.py includes code for reading depth information from a bag file rather than using local depth .csv files